Keerthic4/Cohort_Analysis/README.md

 # Analysis Outline
-In this small project, we are analyzing the data consisting list of marketing & Advertising company customers and list of charges which is converted into multiple cohort analysis chart
+In this small project, we are analyzing the data consisting list of Marketing & Advertising company customers and list of charges which is converted into multiple cohort analysis chart
 A cohort analysis was performed, separated based on what country the customers are from as follows:
 1. American customers,
 2. Australian customers and,